laravel/docs/billing.md

 If you would like to offer trial periods to your customers while still collecting payment method information up front, you should use the `trialDays` method when creating your subscriptions:

+    use App\Models\User;

     $user = User::find(1);

     $user->newSubscription('default', 'price_monthly')
                 ->trialDays(10)
                 ->create($paymentMethod);

-This method will set the trial period ending date on the subscription record within the database, as well as instruct Stripe to not begin billing the customer until after this date.
+This method will set the trial period ending date on the subscription record within the database and instruct Stripe to not begin billing the customer until after this date.
 When using the `trialDays` method, Cashier will overwrite any default trial period configured for the plan in Stripe.

 > {note} If the customer's subscription is not cancelled before the trial ending date they will be charged as soon as the trial expires, so you should be sure to notify your users of their trial ending date.

-The `trialUntil` method allows you to provide a `DateTime` instance to specify when the trial period should end:
+The `trialUntil` method allows you to provide a `DateTime` instance that specifies when the trial period should end:

     use Carbon\Carbon;